dhis2/dhis2-docs/src/developer/web-api/overview.md

 #### 2. Browser context:
 _"This type us used for applications, like public portals, that will be accessed with a web browser"._

-If you need to embed a link to DHIS2 on a webpage, typically an iframe, this is a type of token usually will be what you want.
+If you need to link to DHIS2 on a webpage, or e.g. embed in an iframe, this is probably the type of token you want.

 ### Configuring your token